SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/3-MethodsAndBytecode/methodsbytecode.md

 - push the value of a literal variable
 - push the top of the stack, duplicating the stack top

-#### Store Instructions
+#### Store Instructions (to a variable)

-Store instructions are a family of instructions that write the value on the top of the stack to a variable.
+Store instructions are a family of instructions that write the value on the top of the value stack to a variable.
 Different store instructions are:

 - store into an instance variables of the receiver